 - ¼ cup organic heavy whipping cream

 - 1 dark chocolate bar 70% cocoa or higher, organic is best

-- 1 TBSP Amaretto or Frangelico (optional)
+- 1 TBSP Amaretto or Frangelico (optional but highly recommended)

 - a bottle of nice wine or sparkling water with floating raspberries if you don’t drink